faceterteam/FaceterFOGClient/README.md

 Fog Agent will be installed as a systemd service.

-For check status you can be use command:
+Status can be observed via command:
 ```bash
 sudo systemctl status fogagent
 ```

-For see logs you can be use command:
+Fog Agent use common logging subsystem journalctl:
 ```bash
 sudo journalctl -u fogagent
 ```